Juan de Vaca

 Herencia Oct 1997 p.
 16

-bullet Noted events in her life and other information:
+bullet Noted events in her life were:

-• Dates & Events: 1600.
+• Dates & Events, 1600.
 274

 Isabel Baca de Bohórquez came to New Mexico with her father.
 They were among the first settlers of New Mexico.